 If you’re a first-time pet owner, hamsters are a great choice.
 They’re relatively low-maintenance and easy to care for, and they can provide hours of entertainment.

 Hamsters are very easy to care for, needing little maintenance.
 They are relatively inexpensive, costing $10 to $20 per hamster.
+They’re also low maintenance pets that like to cuddle.

 Overall, hamsters make great family pets for those who are looking for an easy-to-care-for animal that is both entertaining and low maintenance.
 They are relatively inexpensive to purchase and require minimal space, making them an ideal pet for those living in apartments or other small spaces.
 With proper care and attention, hamsters can make a wonderful addition to any family.